Polythene Pam: Background and composition

-Polythene is the British variant of the word polyethylene, a plastic material.
 The name "Polythene Pam" came from the nickname of an early Beatles fan from the Cavern Club days, named Pat Hodgett (now Dawson), who would often eat polythene.
 She became known as "Polythene Pat".
 She said in an interview, "I used to eat polythene all the time.
 I'd tie it in knots and then eat it.
 Sometimes I even used to burn it and then eat it when it got cold."

 Placement on Abbey Road

 On the album Abbey Road, the song is linked with the previous song "Mean Mr. Mustard" musically, as the two run together without pause.
 The two songs are also linked narratively, since "Mean Mr. Mustard" mentions that the title character Mustard has a sister named Pam.
 The line beginning "His sister Pam" in the song was originally "His sister Shirley", but Lennon changed it to contribute to the continuity of the Abbey Road side two medley.
 The song "Her Majesty" was originally set between "Mean Mr. Mustard" and "Polythene Pam".
 "Polythene Pam" then segues into the following song, "She Came In Through the Bathroom Window".

 The Beatles recorded the basic track for "Polythene Pam" and "She Came in Through the Bathroom Window" at EMI Studios in London on 25 July.
 The line-up was Lennon on acoustic 12-string guitar, Harrison on lead guitar, Paul McCartney on bass, and Ringo Starr on drums.
 Lennon sang an off-mike guide vocal on his song, while McCartney did the same on "She Came in Through the Bathroom Window".
 During the guitar solo on "Polythene Pam", Lennon shouted out words of encouragement ("Fab!
 That's great!
 Real good, that.
 Real good ..."), some of which appears on the finished recording.
 In his description of the song, author Ian MacDonald likens Lennon's "massive" opening acoustic guitar chords to the Who's "Pinball Wizard", which was a single at the time.

 The band carried out overdubs on the track on 28 July, although many of these contributions, such as piano and electric piano, were subsequently cut.
 Recording was completed on 30 July, when the final vocal, guitar and percussion overdubs were taped.
 These included a second lead guitar part by Harrison, playing the descending notes (accompanying Lennon's spoken "Listen to that now.
 Oh, look out!
 Here she...") into the start of "She Came in Through the Bathroom Window".